Shire plc: Statement re Proposal from Takeda Pharmaceutical Company Limited

 THIS ANNOUNCEMENT CONTAINS INSIDE INFORMATION

-Shire notes the announcement made by Takeda.
-The Board of Shire (the "Board") confirms that it has received three conditional proposals from Takeda regarding a possible offer for the Company, on 29 March 2018 (the "First Proposal"), 11 April 2018 (the "Second Proposal") and 13 April 2018 (the "Third Proposal").
+Shire notes the announcement made by Takeda and confirms it has received a fourth proposal on 20 April 2018 regarding a possible offer for the Company (the 'Fourth Proposal').

-The First Proposal comprised £28 per share in new Takeda shares, to be listed in Japan and in the US through an ADR listing, and £16 per share in cash, representing a potential value of £44 per share and approximately £41 billion for the total issued and to be issued share capital of the Company.
-Based on Takeda's current market capitalisation, Shire shareholders would own approximately 50 per cent. of the enlarged Takeda.
+The Fourth Proposal comprises £26 per share in new Takeda shares, to be listed in Japan and in the US through an ADR listing, and £21 per share in cash, representing a potential value of £47 per share and approximately £44 billion for the total issued and to be issued share capital of the Company.
+Based on Takeda's current market capitalisation, Shire shareholders would own approximately 49 per cent. of the enlarged Takeda.

-Following a thorough review of the First Proposal with its advisers and a Board meeting on 8 April 2018, the Board unanimously rejected the First Proposal, concluding that it significantly undervalued the Company, its growth prospects and pipeline.
+The Board of Shire is considering its position with respect to the Fourth Proposal and will issue a further announcement in due course.

 This announcement is made without the consent of Takeda.